lidiettes/lidiettes/README.md

  💡     Hi!
 I'm fullstack developer at @seatcode!

- 👀      I’m interested in danish design, pasta and hygge!
+ 👀      I’m interested in music, danish design, pasta and hygge!

- 🌱     I’m currently learning Nest.js and Typescript!

 ---